-- We continue to proactively work with our supply chain to encourage them to take-up Action Sustainability's carbon reporting tool to assist them in measuring, reporting and reducing their emissions.
-To date, over 90 of our suppliers are using this tool which will not only benefit our emissions reporting but also that of the wider industry. - We have successfully deployed low carbon concrete and 3d printed concrete on a number of projects.
-The most notable was the Dawlish sea wall project which used in excess of 10,000m3 of ultra low carbon concrete and reduced the emissions of the project by over 1,100tCO2e.
+We continue to proactively work with our supply chain to encourage them to take-up Action Sustainability's carbon reporting tool to assist them in measuring, reporting and reducing their emissions.
+To date, over 100 of our suppliers are using this tool which will not only benefit our emissions reporting but also that of the wider industry.

-- We encouraged our clients to include reduced environmental impact materials with a longer life expectancy in their projects. - We are beginning to introduce low carbon concretes as part of permanent works and expect to implement PAS2080 as soon as the new standard is published. (expected in 2023). - We implemented an incentive payment given to drivers of privately owned vehicles whereby their car allowance is increased by 20% should they opt to purchase or lease a fully electric vehicle.
+- We have successfully deployed low carbon concrete and 3d printed concrete on a number of projects.
+The most notable was the Dawlish sea wall project which used in excess of 10,000m3 of ultra low carbon concrete and reduced the emissions of the project by over 1,100tCO2e. - We encouraged our clients to include reduced environmental impact materials with a longer life expectancy in their projects. - We are beginning to introduce low carbon concretes as part of permanent works and have undertaken a gap analysis of our management systems in order to implement PAS2080 in 2024. - We implemented an incentive payment given to drivers of privately owned vehicles whereby their car allowance is increased by 20% should they opt to purchase or lease a fully electric vehicle.
+In addition to this, staff who cycle to work are able to claim mileage reimbursement at the same rate as diesel vehicles which incentivises staff to opt for this mode of transport.